rodu30/i18n-kit/README.md

 This setup has a few advantages over other solutions:

-* code readability: no keys where you don`t know the actual content that is rendered later
+- code readability: no keys where you don`t know the actual content that is rendered later
-* speed: reducing the effort to add internationalization to the code to a minimum: "just code, translations can be added later"
+- speed: reducing the effort to add internationalization to the code to a minimum: "just code, translations can be added later"
-* flexibility: since the solution is purely build in JavaScript and is basically just one class a lot of different use cases are possible
+- flexibility: since the solution is purely build in JavaScript and is basically just one class a lot of different use cases are possible
-* maintainability: using build-in standards where possible (like the Intl object), reduces need for breaking changes
+- maintainability: using build-in standards where possible (like the Intl object), reduces need for breaking changes
-* context sensitivity: not every text means the same in every context, in order to give the translator an idea about context the exact location is extracted with the string (using the CLI)
+- context sensitivity: not every text means the same in every context, in order to give the translator an idea about context the exact location is extracted with the string (using the CLI)
-* ...
+- ...

 ## Getting started

-Add **i18n-kit** to your project:
+Add the **i18n-kit** to your Node.js project:

 ```bash
 $ npm install --save git+ssh://git@github.com:rodu30/i18n-kit.git